 On View Saturday, August 3 through Saturday, October 5

 We are excited to announce Identity Measures, our 2019 Open Call Exhibition, which will be on view at the CAC from Saturday, August 3 to Saturday, October 5, 2019!
-Each year, the CAC's Open Call exhibition features works by artists living or working in New Orleans in the past year, and is organized by a guest curator.
+Each year, CAC's Open Call exhibition is organized by a guest curator and features works by artists living and working in New Orleans or the surrounding region in the past year.

 We hope you'll join us for the exhibition's Opening Reception on Hancock Whitney White Linen Night: Saturday, August 3, 5:30pm - 9:30 pm, at the CAC!